-People, reading the copy you write, trust you the most precious of their resources: their time.
-Consider that, respect their time and effort, make use of that time and do it in a smart and elegant way – your readers will be grateful and happy while you will get this respect back in professional recognition.
+People, reading the copy you write, trust you with the most precious of their resources: their time.
+Consider that, respect their time and effort, make use of that time, and do it in a smart and elegant way – your readers will be grateful and happy, and you will get this respect back in professional recognition.

-Welcome to read the free e-book by Tubik team Design for Business
+Welcome to read the free e-book by the Tubik team Design for Business